 Did you do the math?
 Perfect !
 You know what to do now.

-IMPORTANT NOTE: If you are significantly overweight, the result may be overestimated.
-This is due to the excessive amount of fat mass in your body.
-For people suffering from obesity, it is necessary to take into consideration your goal weight rather than your current weight.
-For example, a person weighing 150 kg whose goal is to reach 100 kg should take 100 kg as the basis for calculation.
+IMPORTANT NOTE: When you are significantly overweight, the result may be overestimated.
+This is due to the excessive amount of body fat in your body.
+For people who are obese, you should consider your weight goal rather than your current weight.
+For example, a person who weighs 150 kg and whose goal is to reach 100 kg should use 100 kg as a basis for calculation.

 But before, I want to make 2 things clear.
 Follow me…

 Are you having trouble losing weight?

 You can forget your extra pounds if you follow this new plan with simple actions.
 Lose up to 1 kilo of fat per week without starving yourself and take back control of your body.